 I’m networking here in London and getting back into the industry, this time as a writer/director/actor.
 I’m working at The Reel Scene as their digital manager as well as being a student on their Screen Acting Year Course and Asa Butterfield Masterclass.
 I also write scripts for them and direct/shoot/edit a lot of the student performances.

-This year I had a large role in a short film produced by The Reel Scene, as well as being the offline editor.
 I played the part of Lenny in the film All Those Things.
 I was also 1st AD on another film, 2nd AD on an upcoming feature film and developing a game with Asa Butterfield.
-I’m also building an online web community, writing a “friend management” iOS app, improving my beatbox and regularly travelling to France.
+I’m also developing a number of mobile apps, improving my beatbox and frequently travelling to France.

 I also play a lot of games.
 Add me on Steam or PSN: recursive_schism or Nintendo Switch: SW-4883-8944-7970